Cherries Jubilee. © Kirt Edblom / flickr.com / 2014 / CC BY-SA 2.0

 Pitted cherries are poached in a sugar and water syrup, with cherry brandy added (some say plain brandy), then flamed, and served over vanilla ice cream.
 It is often prepared in a chafing dish because it’s usually flamed at the table in restaurants.
-When flamed, it can be spectacular.
+When flamed, it can be a spectacular presentation.

-The dessert became considered passé and kitsch because it was served at so many group dinners and in so many restaurants, and the quality of it became debased with the use of canned cherries.
+The dessert became considered passé and kitsch because it was served at so many group dinners and in so many restaurants, and the quality of it became debased with the use of canned cherries instead of fresh.

 In his book, “Memories of My Life”, a footnote identifies the occasion for the creation as the Golden Jubilee.